dgraph-io/workshop/3-flock-querying/README.md

 }
 ```

-In this case, we are querying for a value of a predicate.
+In this case, we are querying for the value of a predicate.
 This needs index to be set on `hashtags` to speed up the operation.

-Let's add the follow schema using Ratel's schema editor.
+Let's add the following schema using Ratel's schema editor.

 ```sh
 hashtags: [string] @index(exact)